 We are a strong village community with a thriving village hall, one local pub and a small church.
 There are just over 400 houses in the village and we are classed as a tier 5 settlement within the District Council's own settlement hierarchy (Rural Services Audit 2021) which is a small village/hamlet.
-In the existing Local Plan 2012 the whole of our parish is classed as a tier 5 settlement however, under these plans only the centre of the village will be classed as tier 5 the rest of the Parish is now classed as "urban edge".
-We have yet to see any documentation around when SSDC made this decision and why we were not consulted.
-The Parish has no public transport services and our roads are made up of mainly country lanes with no footpaths or street lighting.
-Over the past 10 years one new residential dwelling has been built in Lower Penn, another one is in the process of being built and there have been a few barn conversions.
-These developments could be seen to be in keeping with the character of a small village increasing by a small % with windfall type sites.
-A housing estate of a minimum of 390 houses within our village boundary and on green belt would change our character, community and landscape forever which totally goes against the ethos of this plan.
+A housing estate of a minimum of 390 houses within our village boundary and on green belt would change our character, community and landscape which totally goes against the ethos of this plan.
+If we were treated as other tier 4/5 settlements we would have been allocated no new dwellings (see 5.19 of the publication plan).